Tragedy of the commons: Digital commons

 This raises the question whether one can view access itself as a finite resource in the context of a digital environment.
 Some scholars argue this point, often pointing to a proxy for access that is more concrete and measurable.
 One such proxy is bandwidth, which can become congested when too many people try to access the digital environment.
-Alternatively, one can think of the network itself as a common resource which can be exhausted through overuse.
+Alternatively, one can think of the network itself as a common resource that can be exhausted through overuse.
 Therefore, when talking about resources running out in a digital environment, it could be more useful to think in terms of the access to the digital environment being restricted in some way; this is called information entropy.

 There are some scholars who look only at the pollution that occurs in the digital environment itself.
-They argue that unrestricted use of digital resources can cause an overproduction of redundant data which causes noise and corrupts communication channels within the digital environment.
+They argue that unrestricted use of digital resources can cause an overproduction of redundant data, which causes noise and corrupts communication channels within the digital environment.
 Others argue that the pollution caused by the overuse of digital resources also causes pollution in the physical environment.
 They argue that unrestricted use of digital resources causes misinformation, fake news, crime, and terrorism, as well as problems of a different nature such as confusion, manipulation, insecurity, and loss of confidence.

 Elapsed patents

 Patents are effectively a limited-time exploitation monopoly given to inventors.
-Once the period has elapsed, the invention is in principle free to all, and many companies do indeed commercialize such products, now market-proven.
+Once the period has elapsed, the invention is in principle free to all, and many companies do indeed commercialise such products, now market-proven.
 However, around 50% of all patent applications do not reach successful commercialization at all, often due to immature levels of components or marketing failures by the innovators.
 Scholars have suggested that since investment is often connected to patentability, such inactive patents form a rapidly growing category of underprivileged technologies and ideas that, under current market conditions, are effectively unavailable for use.

 Thus, "Under the current system, people are encouraged to register new patents, and are discouraged from using publicly available patents."
 The case might be particularly relevant to technologies that are relatively more environmentally/human damaging but also somewhat costlier than other alternatives developed contemporaneously.

 Commons dilemma

 The commons dilemma is a specific class of social dilemma in which people's short-term selfish interests are at odds with long-term group interests and the common good.
 In academia, a range of related terminology has also been used as shorthand for the theory or aspects of it, including resource dilemma, take-some dilemma, and common pool resource.

 Commons dilemma researchers have studied conditions under which groups and communities are likely to under- or over-harvest common resources in both the laboratory and field.
 Research programs have concentrated on a number of motivational, strategic, and structural factors that might be conducive to management of commons.

-In game theory, which constructs mathematical models for individuals' behavior in strategic situations, the corresponding "game", developed by Hardin, is known as the Commonize Costs – Privatize Profits Game (CC–PP game).
+In game theory, which constructs mathematical models for individuals' behaviour in strategic situations, the corresponding "game", developed by Hardin, is known as the Commonize Costs – Privatise Profits Game (CC–PP game).